Acanthostega gunnari

 Where: South Celsus Berg, Greenland

 Claim to fame: Acanthostega is the most primitive known vertebrate with fingers and toes, but don't get too excited.
-Maybe they were capable of crawling onto land briefly, but in most respects, they lived the lives of fresh-water fish, with open gill slits, so they wouldn't have survived long out of water.
-The joints of their arms and legs show that they could only have been used as paddles, not for walking.
+In most respects, they lived the lives of fresh-water fish.
+With open gill slits, they wouldn't have survived long out of water.
+Maybe they were capable of crawling onto land briefly to sun themselves or snap up a morsel, but in most respects, but that would be all.
+Indeed, the joints of their arms and legs show that they could only have been used as paddles, not for walking.

 At the rear of the skull, framed by embayments of the skull roof, are openings for the spiracles, accessory breathing openings that correspond to our middle ears and eustachian tubes.
 Eventually, land vertebrates would skin over these openings to create ear-drums and proper middle ears, but for Acanthostega they were used fish-style for taking in or expelling water or air in breathing.
 If you've ever watched sting-rays breathing in an aquarium, you've seen how this works.